6G-SANDBOX/TNLCM/docs/README.md

 ## Report with the results of the Trial Network deployment

 The file with the report after deploying all the components in Jenkins is stored in the path **tnlcm/src/callback/reports**.
 By default, the reports folder is not created until the components are deployed.
-The file has a markdown extension and is named report_components_jenkins.md.
+The file has a markdown extension and is named "current_user" + "tn_id" + ".md".

 Several tools can be used to open the file: